anima-wg/constrained-6tisch-anima-dtls-join-proxy/draft-vanderstok-anima-constrained-join-proxy.md

 --- abstract

 This document defines a protocol to securely assign a pledge to an owner, using an intermediary node between pledge and owner.
-This intermediary node is known as a "constrained-join-proxy".
+This intermediary node is known as a "constrained Join Proxy".

-This document extends the work of [ietf-anima-bootstrapping-keyinfra] by replacing the Circuit-proxy by a stateless constrained join-proxy, that transports routing information.
+This document extends the work of [ietf-anima-bootstrapping-keyinfra] by replacing the Circuit-proxy by a stateless constrained Join Proxy, that transports routing information.

 --- middle